 The most important decision you'll make is which backpack you opt to travel with.
 Aim for around 60 liters, with a front-loading panel, and a decent support system.
 Head to REI to try on some packs before committing to buy.

 If you want to travel carry-on-only, try the Osprey Exos Farpoint 40 liter backpack.

-The Right Amount of Clothes
+Pack the Right Amount of Clothes

 New Zealand has a reputation for being warm, but depending on where you'll be visiting and during which time of year, it can still get pretty cold.
-This is a list for a month-long trip in New Zealand:

 - Four short-sleeved t-shirts

 - One dress